TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 Yeah, the whole thing got re-written in Dart, and now it's way more stable and faster.
 If you still want Python for some reason, check out v2.x - in releases/tags

 ### TODO (Pull Requests welcome):
-- [ ] GPS data: from JSON to Exif - ~~Thank you @DalenW :sparkling_heart:~~ still thank you, but it is now missing in the Dart version
+- [ ] GPS data: from JSON to Exif - ~~Thank you @DalenW 💖~~ still thank you, but it is now missing in the Dart version
 - [ ] Writing data from `.json`s back to `EXIF` data
-- [x] Some way to handle albums - THANK YOU @bitsondatadev :kissing_heart: :tada: :woman_dancing:
+- [x] Some way to handle albums - THANK YOU @bitsondatadev 😘 🎉 💃